taoensso/sente/README.md

  1. [@danielsz/system] for use with [@stuartsierra/component]
  2. [@palletops/bakery] for use with [@palletops/leaven]

+#### How to debug/benchmark Sente at the protocol level?

+[@arichiardi] has kindly provided notes on some of Sente's current implementation details [here](https://github.com/ptaoussanis/sente/wiki/Debugging-and-benchmarking-at-the-protocol-level).

 #### Any other questions?

 If I've missed something here, feel free to open a GitHub issue or pop me an email!